 - Denali is in the south-central portion of Alaska, and accessible via train, bus, or private vehicle.
-We took the Alaska Railroad from Anchorage and were rewarded with eight hours of spectacular views.
+The Alaska Railroad from Anchorage rewarded us with eight hours of spectacular views.

 - Access into the park beyond the 15-mile mark is by bus booked either in advance or at the Visitor’s Center.
 There is an hourly free shuttle bus making several stops during a 2-hour loop from the Visitor’s Center.
 This is how we accessed Savage River.

 - If you want to see more wildlife and wilderness, it is recommended to take one of the buses further into the park.

 - Denali National Park is home to North America’s tallest peak.
 Unfortunately, clouds and weather prevented us from seeing Mount McKinley while we were there.
 Mount McKinley can be seen on clear days from a short walk below the nearby Savage River campground, but not on the loop trail.

 - Aside from our time in Denali, our Alaska visit included nearly a week in Anchorage and also visited Skagway, Juneau, and Ketchikan sailed past the Hubbard Glacier and went whale watching in Hoonah.